Myeloma Treatment: 5 Ways To Stay on Track | MyMyelomaTeam

 Because multiple myeloma is a chronic (ongoing) disease, sticking to your treatment plan is the best way to stay in remission and have a positive outcome.
 Myeloma treatment may sometimes seem daunting, scary, or time-consuming.
 Fortunately, there are many ways to overcome barriers to sticking with an effective treatment plan.

-Why Is Myeloma Treatment Adherence Important?
+2. Learn Why Myeloma Treatment Adherence Is Important

 Treatment for multiple myeloma works best when the right treatment options are used for the prescribed duration.
 People who stick with their regimen have better outcomes than those who pivot from their recommended plan.